 Childmud.net# first appeared publicly in late 2022 as a referrer URL in several backend analytics logs across different countries.
 Small personal blogs, forums, and obscure web services suddenly saw it pop up — without ever linking to it.

 Webmasters were baffled.
 Security teams started tracing it.
-But instead of a webpage, the domain resolved to a blank page with no content, or occasionally, a 403 Forbidden
+But instead of a webpage, the domain resolved to a blank page with no content, or occasionally, a 403 Forbidden error.

-) at the end made it even weirder — in normal web usage, that symbol is used for internal page anchors, not domain-level syntax.
+The hashtag (#) at the end made it even weirder — in normal web usage, that symbol is used for internal page anchors, not domain-level syntax.
 It suggested this wasn’t a user error — it was intentional.

 Theories Behind Childmud.net#